marcorensch/mod_agiledownloads_lite/README.md

 Type: Joomla!
 Module

-Compatibility: Joomla!
-3 & Joomla!
-4 (beta)
+Compatibility:
+- Joomla!
+3.9 and above
+- Joomla!
+4.x
+- Joomla!
+5.x

 <hr>

 <h3>Professional Features that are <b>not</b> integrated in this lite version:</h3>